vezeukwu/Loan-Default-Prediction/README.md

 Default - Whether the borrower defaulted on the loan (0 = No, 1 = Yes).

 ## Project Workflow
-Data Cleaning: Handle any missing values, Remove duplicate records or irrelevant columns, Check for and correct anomalies.
+Data Cleaning: Handled missing values, duplicated records and irrelevant columns, Checked for and corrected anomalies.

-Exploratory Data Analysis (EDA): Visualize distributions and relationships between features, Identify patterns, trends, and potential anomalies, Form hypotheses based on data insights.
+Exploratory Data Analysis (EDA): Visualized distributions and relationships between features, Identified patterns, trends, and potential anomalies, Form hypotheses based on data insights.

-Data Preprocessing: Scale/normalize numerical features and encode categorical data, Split data into training, validation, and test sets.
+Data Preprocessing: Scaled and normalized numerical features and encoded categorical data, Splitted data into training, validation, and test sets.

-Model Evaluation: Evaluate model using appropriate metrics (e.g., accuracy, F1_score), Analyze performance across subsets of data, Compare against baseline and conduct error analysis.
+Model Evaluation: Evaluated models using appropriate metrics (e.g., accuracy, F1_score), Analyzed performance across subsets of data, Compared against baseline and conducted error analysis.

-Model Training: Select and train machine learning models on the data, Tune hyperparameters and use cross-validation., Experiment with different algorithms and assess performance.
+Model Training: Selected and trained machine learning models on the data, Tuned hyperparameters and used cross-validation., Experimented with different algorithms and assessed their differet performances.

-## Conclusion